copperwater/xNetHack/doc/xnh-changelog-9.0.md

   monsters.
 - Monsters stepping on a squeaky board near you can wake you up.
 - Leprechauns have a one-sided grudge against gold golems and gold dragons.
+- New artifact The Amulet of Storms: a chaotic amulet of flying that grants shock resistance when worn and allows you to chat to hostile vortices, air elementals, and storm giants to pacify them.

 ### Interface changes